dhushon/iamswhoiams/idfed.md

 AAD will then provide a set of integration points:
 <img src=".//media/image11.png" style="width:6.5in" alt="SAML IdP Integration Keys" />

-Click "download" where you see the "3" to download the Base64 Certificate
+Click "Download" where you see the "3" to download the Base64 Certificate

 <img src=".//media/image10.png" style="width:4.80556" alt="Download IdP Certificat to local host" />

 ### Setup Okta with Azure AD as Identity Provider (IdP)